atk4/data/docs/persistence/sql/queries.rst

 argument calls.

 Pass string (field name), :php:class:`Expression` or even :php:class:`Query` as first argument.
-If you are using string, you may end it with operation, such as "age>" or "parent_id is not" DSQL will recognize <, >, =, !=, <>, is, is not.

-If you haven't specified parameter as a part of $field, specify it through a second parameter - $operation.
+Operator can be specified through a second parameter - $operation.
 If unspecified, will default to '='.

 Last argument is value.
 You can specify number, string, array, expression or even null (specifying null is not the same as omitting this argument).